pethoalpar/GitCommandLineExample/README.md

 git log --all --full-history -- \*/[file name].\* - see a file history

-git-fsck - Verifies the connectivity and validity of the objects in the database
+git fsck - Verifies the connectivity and validity of the objects in the database

-<H2>Work with remotes</H2>
+## Work with remotes

 git remote add origin [url] - add remote repository.